 It is thought that the fort was attacked by the O’Briens and nearly destroyed in 1101.

 Although it was built by the O’Neills there is evidence to suggest that the site had been used for centuries earlier.

-It is thought that it was used by the Tuatha de Danann who invaded Ireland in 1,700 BC, long before the Celts had ever set foot on the island.
+Legend says that it was used by the mythical Tuatha de Danann who invaded Ireland in 1,700 BC, long before the Celts had ever set foot on the island.

 They built forts on strategic hills and worshipped Dagda – the Good God.
 They are said to have built the fort after an order from Dagda who wanted a burial monument for his son who had passed away.